quocthang-98/deeplearning_lab/README.md

 # deeplearning_lab
-contains all available lab sections of Deep Learning course, provided by IU.
+contains all of my work for all the lab sections of the Deep Learning course, provided by IU.